Epithelioid trophoblastic tumour: Locations

-Diagnosis

 Treatment

 Epithelioid trophoblastic tumors (ETTs) are resistant to chemotherapy, but an immunotherapy drug called dostarlimab treats gestational trophoblastic neoplasia.
 ETT is a form of GTN.
 Stage I disease is treated with hysterectomy, while metastatic disease is treated with surgery and chemotherapy.

 Prognosis

 Metastasis occur in 25% of cases and 10% die of the disease.
 Mitotic count of > 6/10HPF is an unfavorable prognostic factor.